fabientownsend/competitive-programming-kit/README.md

 because of the numbers use.
 The first part is simple way to simlulate CodeForces API to get the data.

 ## Python example

+### Documentation

+You don't need to know the all language to use it in problem solving, here is my notes regarding [Python notes](./docs/python.md)

+How my code looks localy before submition
 ``` python
 #!/usr/local/bin/python3